dimakuznec/dimakuznec/README.md

 </div>

 <h3 align="left">👩‍💻  Обо мне</h3>
-I am a beginner Frontend developer.
+I am a Frontend developer.
 My interest in the IT field appeared in college, after which I began to study different directions.
 I studied Backend development in Python and Go, but Frontend development interested me the most.
 This inspired me to delve into studying the frontend on my own, and since then I have been actively developing in this direction.

 ----------------------------------
 * 🌍  I'm based in Donetsk